chsiao58/EvenBetterArtisanGoodIcons/README.md

 Note that this repo does not contain the Harmony dll.

-# For user
+## For user

 For the ease of maintaining this mod, the unique id of this mod was updated to **haze1nuts.betterartisangoodicons**.

-To use other content pack that is created for original BAGI along with this base mod, please replace the contant pack dependency from cat.betterartisangoodicons to haze1nuts.betterartisangoodicons, in the content pack's manifest.json.
+To use other content pack that is created for original BAGI along with this base mod, please replace the contant pack dependency from **cat.betterartisangoodicons** to **haze1nuts.betterartisangoodicons**, in the content pack's manifest.json for now.

-# Future Update
+## Future Update

 Currently, this mod only update icons for Wine, Juice, Jelly, Pickle and Honey.
 It will support 1.6 goods like dried mushroom and dried fruit very soon!

-# Known issue
+#3 Known issue

 It seemed to collide with some mod that I have yet determined.
 Please report issue if you encountered any.